-2. If your Zevenet package is in a previous version please apply the latest release that you received at the moment of the Subscription Plan acquisition.
+2. If your Zevenet package is in a previous version please apply the latest release that you received at the moment of the Subscription Plan or Support acquisition.

 3. If required, configure the proxy when a direct connection to the Internet is not allowed.
 Edit the global.conf file and configure the $http_proxy and $https_proxy variables as follows.

 NOTE: If Zevenet Version is 6 or higher the proxy configuration can be done in web GUI System > Remote Services > Proxy.